Archie Buxton

 University Activities

-At university I was involved in a wide range of activities, from representing Loughborough in rowing, and instructing with the Gliding Society.
-I was the treasurer for the Rowing Club, secretary for the Gliding Society and Peer Mentor for Wolfson School of Mechanical, Electrical and Manufacturing Engineering.
-I enjoy all that I do.
+At university I was involved in a wide range of activities — from representing Loughborough in rowing to instructing with the Gliding Society.
+I was treasurer for the Rowing Club, secretary for the Gliding Society, and Peer Mentor for the Wolfson School of Mechanical, Electrical and Manufacturing Engineering.
+These roles reinforced something I've carried into professional life: the best outcomes come from organised, committed people who genuinely care about what they're part of.

 Gap Year